sanghanan/notes/src/general.md

 | 700  | directories, programs | rwx  | -     | -     |
 | 711  | directories           | rwx  | x     | x     |

-Note how the directories are being given execute permissions.
+  - Note how the directories are being given execute permissions.
 This is because you can list the contents of the file, if it is readable, but you can only access a file in a directory, if the directory is executable.

+- The kernel is generally a binary file `/vmlinuz` or `/boot/vmlinuz`.
+The boot-loader loads this during system boot.
+However, `/lib/modules` contain modules called `loadable kernel modules` that the kernel loads and unloads on demand.